Andy Paulin

 Andy Paulin (born November 29, 1958) is an American former cyclist.
 He competed in the team time trial at the 1988 Summer Olympics.

 His ex-wife is cyclist Katrin Tobin who he met when Tobin was a member of the American national team.

+In 1988, Andy Paulin recorded the highest total VO of any athlete in any sport to date at the Colorado Springs Olympic Training Center.